PremiseWP/Premise-Boxes/readme.txt

 == Changelog ==

+= v1.0.9 =
+* Fixed issue that prevented from editing a box.
+Instead it would create a new one everytime.

 = v1.0.8 =
 * Ensure shortcode self closes to avoid conflicts with other boxes in the page.
 * Styled boxes in the editor so it is easy to recognize where there is a box inserted in the content.